mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ## Introduction

-With this part of the [Challenges](https://github.com/mauritssilvis/challenges) project, I provide the code and settings for a basic Maven project, set up using IntelliJ IDEA.
+With this part of the [Challenges](https://github.com/mauritssilvis/challenges) project, I provide the code and settings for a basic Java project, managed using Maven and set up using IntelliJ IDEA.

 Below, I give a brief [overview](#1-background) of the project's [code](#11-code) and the two tools used, namely, [Maven](#12-maven) and [IntelliJ IDEA](#13-intellij-idea).
 I also detail several [issues](#2-issues-and-solutions) that can occur when setting up a Maven project, and I provide possible solutions to these issues.